 Theme: Breaking Chains Building Bonds.
 Created by The Storyteller’s Project

 Five facilitator groups collaborated to provide interactive workshops for formerly incarcerated individuals being reintegrated with their family and society.
 The Impacting Perceptions workshop was provided for three Saturdays and we co-facilitated five.
 We led activities to be aware of how the messages we accept as truth become our reality.
 We uncovered what we learned from our family, peers, schools, the media, our environment and our experiences that taught us how to see ourselves, others and life.
-We reviewed specific factors that shaped their perceptions which motivated their actions that had destructive consequences and acknowledged alternative choices that can be made to have a beneficial result.
+We reviewed specific factors that shaped our perceptions which motivated our actions that had destructive consequences and acknowledged alternative choices that can be made to have a beneficial result.
 People felt comfortable enough to share their experiences, thoughts and choices.
 We acknowledged that our stories of what shaped us into who we were or are today are not to be excuses, yet it’s to provide substance of what’s truly going on in our hearts and minds for why we have done what we have or continue to do what we do.

 The participants were given a forgiveness exercise to perform.
 The purpose for this project is not to excuse events that develop our harmful beliefs of our image, worth and potential but to stop holding onto the anger and hurt from those unfortunate incidents where we stay connected to that moment leaving the wound present and open.
 When we forgive people and ourselves that allows us to release that toxic connection in order to heal and no longer be controlled by the pain so our minds can be free and we can make conscious choices to build ourselves and our lives up.